From Battling My Son’s Screen Time Addiction to Building AI & Robotics Youth Foundation

 These kids need three fundamental skills to thrive:

-• Communication skills: Yes, traditional essays matter for developing clear thinking, but they also need to master the art of communicating with AI systems using natural language—crafting prompts, iterating on ideas, and articulating complex problems
+• Communication skills: Yes, traditional essays matter for developing clear thinking, but they also need to master the art of communicating with AI systems using natural language—crafting prompts, iterating on ideas, and articulating complex problems.

-• Problem-solving abilities: Whether through math, coding, or hands-on robotics, they need to think systematically and break down challenges into manageable pieces
+• Problem-solving abilities: Whether through math, coding, or hands-on robotics, they need to think systematically and break down challenges into manageable pieces.

-• Real-world knowledge: Understanding how things work, from circuits to algorithms to human systems, so they can bridge the gap between digital solutions and actual human needs
+• Real-world knowledge: Understanding how things work, from circuits to algorithms to human systems, so they can bridge the gap between digital solutions and actual human needs.

 From Garage Experiments to Foundation